Ahluwalia (misl): Conflict with Sikh Empire

 In 1825, Raja Fateh Singh initiated the construction of a summer house near Kapurthala, designed to provide respite from the scorching heat with its thick walls and an underground cell approximately eight meters deep.
 However, Ranjit Singh misinterpreted this construction project as an attempt to build a fort, prompting him to summon Fateh Singh to Lahore.
 Fateh Singh, apprehensive of Ranjit Singh's intentions, having witnessed the fate of numerous chiefs who had previously been called to Lahore, delayed his response.
 This hesitation led Ranjit Singh to dispatch two battalions under Anand Ram Pindari to Kapurthala in December 1825, forcing Fatah Singh to flee to his possession of Jagraon in British territory.

 Following his flight, Fateh Singh sought British protection for his territories, and the Governor-General affirmed his control over villages in the Cis-Satluj region while declining to intervene in his trans-Satluj territory.
 The Agent Governor-General at Ludhiana intervened, advising Ranjit Singh against confiscating the Kapurthala state in the Jalandhar Doab.
 Consequently, Ranjit Singh recalled his troops and extended an invitation to Fateh Singh to return.
 Fateh Singh accepted the offer and returned to Kapurthala in 1826, retaining control over his territory in the Jalandhar Doab while relinquishing other lands west of the Beas River to Ranjit Singh.

 Princely state

-After the East India Company took over the Sikh territories following the First Anglo-Sikh war of 1846, the Ahkuwalia Misl transformed into the Kapurthala State.
+After the East India Company took over the Sikh territories following the First Anglo-Sikh War of 1846, the Ahluwalia Misl transformed into the Kapurthala State.